aclarkData/jekyll-now/_posts/2017-12-19-ChineseCompanies.md

 ---
 ## Chinese Companies and current market thoughts

 Recently I was asked to provide my thoughts on investing in Chinese companies, such as Alibaba and JD.
-On the service, they look like they might have potential for a more rigorous investigation, however, from geopolitical and macroeconomic perspectives there is more than visible upon first glance.
+On the surface, they look like they might have potential for a more rigorous investigation, however, from geopolitical and macroeconomic perspectives there is more than visible upon first glance.
 There are three main factors that are driving my bearish sentiment on Chinese companies, and they will be enumerated in turn below. because of three main factors: Xi Jinping and demographics and debt.

 * Xi Jinping.
 Xi Jinping is becoming the new “Mao” of China: consolidating power and subjugating every activity under the State.
 He has recently come down hard on Chinese capitalism, letting large companies, such as Alibaba, operate relatively unscathed, as long as they stay subservient to the State(http://fortune.com/2017/08/14/china-targets-tencent-alibaba-and-baidu-with-new-regulation/https://www.wsj.com/articles/wechat-weibo-among-targets-in-china-cybersecurity-probe-1502432081).
 Recent crackdowns on influential capitalists show that Xi means business (http://fortune.com/2017/08/03/xi-jinping-new-starting-point-for-china/).
 This is a huge factor, and my biggest concern with Chinese companies.